junxit/us-congress-bills-111/bill.md

     >       - **(i)** any machinegun (as defined in section 5845 of the National Firearms Act);
     >       - **(ii)** any firearm silencer (as defined in section 921 of this title); and
     >       - **(iii)** any destructive device (as defined in section 921 of this title); and
-    >   - **(2)** the term service with a public agency as a law enforcement officer includes service as a law enforcement officer of the Amtrak Police Department, or as a law enforcement or police officer of the executive branch of the Federal Government.
+    >   - **(2)** the term service with a public agency as a law enforcement officer includes service as a law enforcement officer of the Amtrak Police Department, service as a law enforcement officer of the Federal Reserve, or service as a law enforcement or police officer of the executive branch of the Federal Government.